 They are extracted through a process of steam distillation or cold pressing, and are then combined with a carrier oil to create a ready-to-use product.
 There are over 90 commonly used essential oils, each associated with certain health claims.The most common way to use essential oils is to inhale them, both for their incredible aroma and for their therapeutic properties.
 But they can also be used in diffusers and humidifiers, as well as diluted with a carrier oil and applied to the skin.
 It is important to note that most essential oils cannot be applied directly to the skin without diluting them - usually the concentration is a few drops of essential oil per ounce of carrier oil.

-Popular oils include peppermint, lavender and sandalwood.
-In the 1990s, two small studies found that applying a mixture of peppermint oil and ethanol to the forehead and temples of participants relieved headache (16, 1.Recent studies have also observed a reduction in headache after applying peppermint oil and lavender to the skin (18, 1.improve the quality of sleep of women after childbirth, as well as patients with heart disease (21, 2.
+Lavender oil has also been found to improve the quality of sleep of women after childbirth, as well as patients with heart disease (21, 22).
 A review examined 15 studies on essential oils and sleep.
-Most studies showed that smelling oils, mostly lavender oil, had positive effects on sleep habits (2).Test tube studies have extensively investigated essential oils, such as peppermint oil and tea tree oil, for their antimicrobial effects, and some positive results were observed (31, 32, 33, 34, 35, 36, 37, 38, 3).
-Oils that have been most commonly associated with adverse reactions are lavender, peppermint, tea tree and tea tree.
+Most studies showed that smelling oils, mostly lavender oil, had positive effects on sleep habits (2).Test tube studies have extensively investigated essential oils, such as peppermint oil and tea tree oil, for their antimicrobial effects, and some positive results were observed (31, 32, 33, 34, 35, 36, 37, 38).
+Oils that have been most commonly associated with adverse reactions are lavender, peppermint, tea tree and ylang-ylang.

 When inhaled, the aromatic molecules of essential oils travel from the olfactory nerves directly to the brain and especially affect the amygdala, the emotional center of the brain.
 Manufacturers use essential oils to create a range of products.
 The cosmetics and makeup industry uses essential oils to create perfumes, add fragrance to body creams and soaps, and even as sources of natural antioxidants in some beauty products.Synergy oils are blends of undiluted essential oils that work together more effectively to achieve a mood, such as relaxation or sensuality.
 But using rosemary oil also has some additional benefits, such as improving brain function, promoting hair growth, reducing pain and stress, improving mood, and reducing joint inflammation.